sanderww/sanderww-job_analysis_report/README.md

-# Automate finding jobs that fit
+# Automate finding jobs that fit with llm